DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 Fairin, Saki and Ashlan.

 At elven village's plaza.
-When Kai arrived there, he could see gathered here Fairin, Saki and Ashlan, in discussion with the elder.
+When Kai arrived there, he could see gathered there Fairin, Saki and Ashlan, in discussion with the elder.
 And up in the tree...

 "Forgive me, thee might be worried about it, but this matter concerns all foreign gods.